|Homepage:||Click to visit|

 It is required by the Hong Kong Immigration Department that overseas students must obtain a proper Student Visa to study in Hong Kong.
 Students without the right of abode in Hong Kong or without a valid student visa will not be permitted to study there.
 The process of securing will be outlined in the student's admission letter.

-ESTIMATED EXPENSESStudents are assessed the current WU tuition rate and the current WU Health Fee.
-These fees are paid directly to Washington University.
+TUITION AND FEESStudents are assessed the current WU tuition rate These fees are paid directly to Washington University.
 If you are a financial aid recipient, then your financial aid will apply towards these charges.

 *No meal plan available, calculations based on HK$ 35/ meal on campus.